Pottery in the Indian subcontinent: Terracotta sculpture

 Terracotta is the term used for unglazed earthenware, and for ceramic sculpture made in it.
 Indian sculpture made heavy use of terracotta from a very early period (with stone and metal sculpture being rather rare), and in more sophisticated areas had largely abandoned modelling for using moulds by the 1st century BC.
 This allows relatively large figures, nearly up to life-size, to be made, especially in the Gupta period (319-543 CE) and the centuries immediately following it.
 Several vigorous local popular traditions of terracotta folk sculpture remain active today, such as the Bankura horses.
 Often women prepare clay figures to propitiate their gods and goddesses, during festivals.
 In Moela deities are created with moulded clay on a flat surface.
 They are then fired and painted in bright colours.
 Other parts of India use this style to make figures like horses with riders, sometimes votive offerings.

 Disposable ceramic tableware

-A kulhar is a traditional handle-less pottery cup from South Asia that is typically undecorated and unglazed, and is meant to be disposable.
+A kulhar is a traditional handle-less pottery cup from Indian subcontinent that is typically undecorated and unglazed, and is meant to be disposable.